Menu

 Identifying the support you need: needs assessment interviews

 Your cultural identity and needs are important.
-You can bring a support person to your interview if you wish, or we can arrange for one of our cultural advisors to be present.
+You can bring a support person to your interview if you want, or we can arrange for one of our cultural advisors to be present.

 Verifying your impairment or disability